CollaboRateMgmt/CollaboRate/README.md

 Also, each person has to contribute very little to the project.
 This is of course very easy to do.
 So the chance of project success increases.

+Estimations from the individual contributors are an overhead and a speculative activity.
+They lead to friction and exploitation.
 Due to fast completion time, the need for estimating the exact project end date reduces.
 We end the need for estimates from crowd members.
-Such estimations from the individual contributors are an overhead and a speculative activity, leading to friction and exploitation.

 Finally, any crowd member is easily able to measure exactly what he/she or some other member has contributed to the project.
 The organization is also able to measure the project's 'intellectual effort size' accurately and charge the customer accordingly.